 3. Corniche Beach

-As a Blue Flag-certified public beach, Corniche Beach boasts a seaside boardwalk, gardens, walking and cycling pathways, a kid's play area, and several restaurants and cafes.
+There are several restaurants and cafes to refuel after a day soaking up the sun!
 The 2km beach is divided into three sections: Al Sahil (Gate 4, free entry) is perfect for singles and larger groups, while Gate 2 (which has a quiet zone) and Gate 3 are great for families.
 You can find showers, changing rooms and cabanas.
 Entry to the public beach is free.
 The family beach is AED 10 per adult and AED 5 per child up to 12 years of age.

 4. Yas Beach